 About the Department

-To provide the City of Princeton and the surrounding community with the highest level of customer service delivery through a qualified team of trained professionals whose primary focus is to protect life, property, and the environment through effective public education, fire prevention, and emergency incident management.
+To provide the City of Princeton and the surrounding community with the highest level of customer service delivery through a qualified and competent team of trained professionals whose primary focus is to protect life, property, and the environment through effective public education, fire prevention, and emergency incident management.